trychlos/pwix-app-pages/README.md

 ## What is it ?

 A package which let an application describe its pages, modals and so on, said _display units_.
-It relies on `pwix:core-app` and extends the `CoreApp.RunContext` class with a `IAppPageable` interface.

-The packages provides too two client classes:
+The packages provides three client classes:

-- `AppPages.DisplayUnit`
+- `AppPages.DisplayUnit` which manages each display unit,

-- `AppPages.DisplaySet`
+- `AppPages.DisplaySet` which gathers all display units of the application

-Each of these classes can of course be used as-is, or be derived by the application, this later being the suggested use for more flexibility.
+- `AppPages.RunContext` which provides and manages runtime live informations and permissions about the currently displayed unit.

-These classes can be instanciated and used on the client side only.
-Nothing forces them to also be instanciated on the server side.
-It is nonetheless not uncommon to define them in the common code, when, for example, a webapp wants a list of routes used by the user interface.
+These classes are defined, and can be used, in common code.

 ## Provides